Chloe Tyron wants to play a big role at women's World Cup

 The tournament, which will be played from 24 June to 23 July across five venues, will see the 23-year-old play a major leadership role for the first time in an ICC competition.

-The 23-year-old Tyron has come a long way from the 15-year-old who made her international debut back in 2010.
+The 23-year-old Tryon has come a long way from the 15-year-old who made her international debut back in 2010.

 “It’s a blessing to be able to represent my country firstly, but to be vice-captain just tops it off really well,” she said.
 “It’s been a really good seven years in the team so far, I’ve learned a lot and am still learning from Dané (van Niekerk).